XavierMexious/Easy-Math/README.md

 # Description
-So, basically the reason i made this web because
+So, basically the reason i made this web because my project college